 About SpotOn Restaurant POS

-With over 2,000 employees, many of whom have worked in hospitality for years, SpotOn provides intuitive technology that "works the way you work” and backs it up with a 24/7 support team who make sure it always does—with fairness, flexibility, and a personal touch.
+SpotOn provides intuitive technology that "works the way you work,” and backs it up with a 24/7 support team that make sure it always does—with fairness, flexibility, and a personal touch.
+Many of SpotOn's employees have worked in hospitality for years and deliver the level of expert service and support that sets SpotOn apart from other POS companies.

 About Square POS system